LukasMurdock/LukasMurdock.github.io/_posts/2020-11-26-zero-through-nineteen.md

 layout: post
 title: 'zero through nineteen'
 description: "As of writing, I have less than two weeks until I turn 20."
+tags: annual
 date: November 26, 2020
 ---

+Edit 03/07/2021: I started this as a reflection of years as I neared my last of being a teenager.
+I like this and hopefully will keep it updated as a loose timeline of sorts.

 Feels weird.